Alberto Rivera (footballer): Levante and Betis

-Sporting
+Sporting Gijón

-In mid-June 2009, after rejecting Betis' offer of a new deal, and with the Andalusians having been relegated, Rivera signed a one-year contract with fellow top-tier club Sporting de Gijón – with the option for a further two – which had barely retained its status, arriving on a free transfer and reuniting with former Levante boss Manolo Preciado.
-At the end of his second season, he received the Fair Play Award given by the Professional Football League.
+In mid-June 2009, having rejected Betis' offer of a new deal, and with the Andalusians having been relegated, Rivera signed a one-year contract with fellow top-tier club Sporting de Gijón – with the option for a further two – which had barely retained its status, arriving on a free transfer and reuniting with former Levante boss Manolo Preciado.
+At the end of his second season, he received the Fair Play Award given by the Liga Nacional de Fútbol Profesional.

 Rivera appeared in an average of 31 games during his spell in Asturias, suffering top-flight relegation in his third and final year.
 He retired in summer 2014 at the age of 36 after two seasons with Elche CF, the latter spent in the main division.

+Post-retirement

+After retiring, Rivera started running marathons.